-Users Guide: How to Read the Budget Document
+User Guide: How to Read the Budget Document

-The agency detail section of the budget document consists of the following elements of information that describe each agency's organization, budget, and service delivery for Fiscal Year 2007.
+The agency detail section of the budget document consists of the following elements of information that describe each agency's organization, budget and service delivery for FY 08.

-- A. Agency Organization Chart The chart presents the agency's organizational structure and the agency's relationship to the County government organization as a whole. - B. Mission Statement The mission statement is a brief description of the purpose and functions of the agency. - C. Agency Locator The text indicates the agency's location within the budget's functional areas. - D. Expenditure and Revenue Summary The revenue and expenditure summary provides historical and estimated expenditure and revenue information for each agency.
+- A. Agency Organization Chart The chart presents the agency's organizational structure and the agency's relationship to the County Government organization as a whole. - B. Mission Statement The mission statement is a brief description of the purpose and functions of the agency.

+- D. Expenditure and Revenue Summary The revenue and expenditure summary provides historical and estimated expenditure and revenue information for each agency.
 Four types of information are summarized for each fiscal year displayed: - 1.
-Expenditure by Program These figures represent the amounts appropriated or expended for each program within the agency.
+Expenditure by Program: These figures represent the amounts appropriated or expended for each program within the agency. - 2.
+Expenditure by Classification: All County agency expenditures are grouped into eight major categories shown in this summary. - a.
+Personal Services: Salaries for all full-time, part-time and temporary employees, including overtime, Sunday and holiday pay, shift differentials and per diem compensation for members of certain boards and commissions. - b.
+Fringe Benefits: Compensatory payments on behalf of agency employees including social security, health and life insurance and retirement benefits. - c.
+Contractual Services: Payments for products and services procured by the agency from contractors. - d.
+Internal Services: Payments for certain goods and services provided by one agency of County government to other agencies; an example is data processing services.